-ViewPoint Art Gallery is proud to represent 58 artists and artisans from the Kootenay Region.
+ViewPoint Art Gallery is proud to represent 58 artists and artisans from the Kootenay Region and select guest artists from within BC.
 These are a few of the talented artists that are featured in the Gallery.

 Renée Harper is an artist, writer and college professor who resides in the mountains of the West Kootenays.
 Renée studied painting, mixed media art and creative writing at Kootenay School of the Arts before earning a BA from the University of Toronto and an MA in literature from York University.
 Renée was a member of the Jasper Artist Guild and has shown her work and published her work in various venues and platforms over the years.
 Renée is a professor at Selkirk College, a board member on the Kootenay Literary Society, and a faculty advisor at the Black Bear Review, Selkirk Colleges Literary and Arts Magazine.